 Although a diagnosis of RSD alone will not qualify you for disability, you can still win approval if the Social Security Administration (SSA) finds that your RSD prevents you from working.

 Medically Determinable Impairment.
 First, to even consider you for disability, the SSA must find that your RSD is a "medically determinable impairment," meaning that there is some objective evidence that you suffer from RSD.
-This means that your doctor has documented physical findings in addition to your subjective complaints of pain.
-Some examples of objective medical evidence of RSD might be swelling, changes in skin color, temperature, or texture, changes in the amount of sweat you produce, abnormal hair or nail growth, or documented osteoporosis.
+This means that your doctor must have documented physical findings in addition to your subjective complaints of pain.
+Some examples of objective medical evidence of RSD might be swelling, changes in skin color, temperature, or texture, changes in the amount of sweat you produce, abnormal hair or nail growth, documented osteoporosis, or involuntary movements.

 An RFC for a person with RSD will include limitations imposed by the diminished muscle strength or flexibility of the affected limbs.
 A person who has lost significant use of one arm will have difficulty pushing, pulling, lifting, and carrying even lightweight objects.
 Someone who cannot fully perform these activities would be unable to do most secretarial, janitorial, or factory work.

 Also, people in the advanced stages of RSD may develop soft bones, a complication called osteomalacia.
 Osteomalacia increases the risk of a bone fracture from even the slightest injury.
 An RFC for someone with osteomalacia might state that the individual could not work where there was the possibility of injury, such as in carpentry, welding, automotive, farming, or other construction type jobs.

 The SSA is also required to consider your statements about how pain prevents you from working, including how intense the pain is, how long it lasts, and how limiting it is.
 The SSA will decide if your statements are credible based on your entire case record.
 For more information on pain symptoms and credibility, see our article on how Social Security evaluates chronic pain symptoms.